What Is Phase 1 of Aviation SMS Implementation

 Why?

-• Accountable executives have the most (or a high degree of) decision-making power in the company;
+- Accountable executives have the most (or a high degree of) decision-making power in the company;

-• Executives have control of the budget; and
+- Executives have control of the budget; and

-• Executives set the precedent for stressing production vs safety behavior.
+- Executives set the precedent for stressing production vs safety behavior.

 Your accountable executive should be formally recognized and documented.

-Identify Manager Responsible for Maintaining the SMS
+Identify the Manager Responsible for Maintaining the SMS

 The accountable manager is your designated safety manager.
-This can be a designated safety manager, where only job is to manage and maintain safety.
+This can be a designated safety manager, whose only job is to manage and maintain safety.
 Oftentimes, they have other responsibilities in addition to their safety duties.

 In general, we see the following in companies based on the number of employees they have:

-• Less than 60 employees, do not need a designated safety manager;
+- Less than 60 employees, do not need a designated safety manager;

-• 60-80 employees, may need a designated safety manager depending on the complexity of operations; and
+- 60-80 employees, may need a designated safety manager depending on the complexity of operations; and

-• More than 80 employees, probably need a designated safety manager.
+- More than 80 employees, probably need a designated safety manager.

 The responsible manager should be formally documented and communicated throughout the company.